-ADS 253 Introduction and Basics of Addiction in Social and Family Environments (4) (4, 0) This course will provide students with a basic understanding needed to identify and explain bio-psycho-social etiology of addictive disorders and associated social and mental health problems.
+ADS 253 Introduction and Basics of Addiction in Social and Family Environments (4) (4, 0) This course will provide students with a basic understanding needed to identify and explain biopsycho-social etiology of addictive disorders and associated social and mental health problems.
 The specific focus is the impact addiction has on children, families, and communities.
 Students will learn about the history of addictions treatment.
 They are introduced to common models used to understand addiction, prevention, and treatment in a social and family context (disease model, ecological model, recovery model, etc.).
 A basic orientation to DSM diagnostic categories of addictions is provided to understand how diagnosis impacts access to treatment.
 Regulatory and ethical codes that impact practice are reviewed.
-Policies and systems that influence resources for substance use disorders and addiction.
+Policies and systems that influence resources for substance use disorders and addictions are presented with a focus on how to advocate on behalf of children and families at risk due to addiction.
 Students will learn about alcohol and drug counseling ADS a specialty within other professions such as social work, addictions, and behavioral sciences.
 Students will be required to interview a family impacted by addiction for this course.
 (Formerly ADS 252) (Elective, offered on demand) Prerequisite: ENG 162, BIO 102 or CHM 115.
 Co-requisite: PSY 101, SOC 101 (highly recommended) or PSY 210.

 ADS 256 Basics of Prevention of Addictive Disorders (4) (4, 0) This course provides students with an overview of evidence-based research on the incidence and prevalence of addictions.
 Students will review case studies to understand research on the risk and protective factors for addiction.
 Students will understand change ADS a process of engagement, intervention, and evaluation.
 They will learn basic empowerment and motivational interviewing techniques to engage families, children, and parents impacted by addictions.
 The DSM-V diagnostic system for Addictive Disorders and co - occurring mental health disorders, on which medical treatment is based, is used to study its impact on services.
-Students will identify community resources for addiction problems using engagement, addiction assessment and intake questions, bio-psycho-social history taking, and determination of levels of care needed.
+Students will identify community resources for addiction, including the levels of care used in addiction treatment.
+Students will learn to identify addiction problems using engagement, addiction assessment and intake questions, bio-psycho-social history taking, and determination of levels of care needed.
 Discharge and aftercare planning and relapse management concepts are presented in two models: a medical model and the recovery/empowerment model.
 Students will interview a policy maker or influential provider to discuss the impact of state, local, or national policies on addiction prevention.
 (Formerly: ADC 255) (Elective, offered on demand) Prerequisites: ENG 162, BIO 102 or CHM 115, PSY 101, SOC 101 (highly recommended) or PSY 210.
 Co-requisite: ADS 300